The relationship between past and

 explicitly discussed, its presence or absence is simply asserted - as in the

-that people were appreciating the growing polities as being in their own
+appreciating the growing polities as being in their own interest, no matter

-bestowing intentionality on some past people and withdrawing it from others, a
+on some past people and withdrawing it from others, a subject that warrants

 But what then are some of the elements